VirtusLab/scala-cli/website/docs/reference/scala-command/directives.md

 ### Exclude sources

-Exclude sources from the project
+Exclude sources from the project.
+Must be declared in a single source file: either the project configuration file (`project.scala`) or a `.sc` script.

 `//> using exclude` _pattern_